codemanas/cm-blocks-docs/docs/progress-bar.md

 ## Introduction
 CM Progress Bar is a WordPress Blocks plugin that helps to create attractive slider bars on your website without having to write lots of code.
-With CM Progress Bar.
-It can easily showcase progress percentages, milestones, skill levels, and more.
-It offers customization options like choosing colors, layouts, and orientations to match desired style.
+CM Progress Bar can easily showcase progress percentages, milestones, skill levels, and more.
+It offers customization options like choosing colors, layouts, and orientations to match desired way.

 ## Progress Bar Patterns
 ![Progress Bar settings ](img/progress-bar/progress-pattern.jpg)

-To use Our blocks you can directly press <b>+</b> button and search for CM Progress Bar block.
-When you use our Progress bar, default design appears at first.
-Then you can customize with our own design preferences.
+To use our blocks, use the <b>+</b> button and search for "CM Progress Bar" to access the block.
+Jumpstart your design with a choice of pre-built progress bar templates, or customize your bar entirely from scratch.

 ## Progress Bar Setting and Styles
 Progress Bar options and customization  is categorized into Setting and Styles.